10 Palm Trees That Grow in South Carolina (with Pictures)

 Pindo Palm Tree (Butia capitata).
 Photo by Flickr.

-Pindo Palm Tree, scientific name Butia capitata or Butia odorata, is the most cold hardy palm with feather-shaped leaves.
-Native to Brazil, Uruguay, and Argentina, this palm is commonly cultivated in Southeast including South Carolina.
+The Pindo Palm Tree, scientifically known as Butia capitata or Butia odorata, stands as one of the most cold-hardy palm species, boasting feather-shaped leaves.
+Originating from Brazil, Uruguay, and Argentina, this palm is a common sight in the Southeast, including South Carolina.

 4. Mediterranean or European Fan Palm (Chamaerops humilis)